 - Keith Flaherty, M.D., Director of Clinical Research at the Massachusetts General Hospital Cancer Center, and Professor of Medicine at Harvard Medical School.
-Dr. Flaherty was a co-founder of Loxo Oncology, Inc. and is on our board of directors. - Ryan Corcoran, M.D., Ph.D., Director of the Gastrointestinal Cancer Center Program, Scientific Director of the Termeer Center for Targeted Therapy at the Massachusetts General Hospital Cancer Center and Associate Professor of Medicine at Harvard Medical School. - Ezra Cohen, M.D., Co-Director of the San Diego Center for Precision Immunotherapy, Assistant Director for Translational Science, and head of the Solid Tumor Therapeutics research program at Moores Cancer Center at UCSD. - Luis Alberto Diaz, Jr., M.D., Head of the Division of Solid Tumor Oncology, Grayer Family Chair, at Memorial Sloan Kettering Cancer Center. - Andrew Lowy, M.D., Professor of Surgery, Chief of the Division of Surgical Oncology and Clinical Director for Cancer Surgery at Moores Cancer Center at UCSD.
+Dr. Flaherty was a cofounder of Loxo Oncology, Inc. and is on our board of directors. - Ryan Corcoran, M.D., Ph.D., Director of the Gastrointestinal Cancer Center Program, Scientific Director of the Termeer Center for Targeted Therapy at the Massachusetts General Hospital Cancer Center and Associate Professor of Medicine at Harvard Medical School. - Ezra Cohen, M.D., Co-Director of the San Diego Center for Precision Immunotherapy, Assistant Director for Translational Science, and head of the Solid Tumor Therapeutics research program at Moores Cancer Center at UCSD. - Luis Alberto Diaz, Jr., M.D., Head of the Division of Solid Tumor Oncology, Grayer Family Chair, at Memorial Sloan Kettering Cancer Center. - Andrew Lowy, M.D., Professor of Surgery, Chief of the Division of Surgical Oncology and Clinical Director for Cancer Surgery at Moores Cancer Center at UCSD. - John lafrate, M.D., Professor of Pathology at Harvard Medical School and Director of the Center for Integrated Diagnostics at the Massachusetts General Hospital Cancer Center.